acearchive/artifact-submissions/CONTRIBUTING.md

 To add a submission to the archive, you need to check it into this repo as a JSON file under the [`submissions/`](./submissions/) directory.
 At this point, you can make any changes you deem necessary to the user's submission by hand.
-The name of the JSON file should be the artifact slug.
-You should open a PR with the change; do not commit directly to `main`.
+The name of the JSON file must be the artifact slug.
+You must open a PR with the change; the branch protection rules don't allow committing directly to `main`.

-The PR title should start with `[Submission]` or `[Edit]`.
+The PR title should start with `[Submission]` or `[Edit]` and have the corresponding label as well.
 Link to the issue number in the PR body.

 A CI job will validate the contents of the JSON file.
 It will also calculate the hash and media type of each file in the submission and generate a random